helium/HIP/0024-transfer-percentage-of-hotspot.md

 An additional motivation for this added functionality is the fact that this enables securitization of hotspots.
 This securitization

-Securitization could also simplif.
+...
 For example, an owner with 100 hotspots could sell off 10% ownership of their fleet in order to raise cash to deploy more hotspots.

+(TBD)

 # Stakeholders
 [stakeholders]: #stakeholders